ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 On this call _Santosh Yadav_ and _Emanuele Bartolesi_ will share their experience of being champions in their communities.
 We will highlight the benefits of being part of a champions program for you and for your community, and what kind of learning, activities, and opportunities an open source community champions program provides. _Yani_ will present the details of our Champion Program and answer all your questions about it.

-You can [access all the meeting details on this post.]((/commcalls/oct2022-champions/)).
+You can access all the [meeting details]((/commcalls/oct2022-champions/)).
 We look forward to seeing you!

 ### Check out our Calls for new maintainers!